 The program is a multisectoral collaboration to jointly address barriers and provide comprehensive end-to-end solutions, right from screening and diagnosis, through to treatment, capacity building and overall disease management.
 With these elements in place, a stronger foundation for bringing next-generation treatments to Africa can be created.

-The program was launched in Ghana in 2019 and expanded to Angola, Kenya, Tanzania, Uganda and Zambia.
+The Novartis Africa Sickle Cell Disease program was launched in Ghana in 2019 and now also includes Angola, Kenya, Tanzania, Uganda and Zambia.